 The younger you are, the more you stand to gain from investing due to compounding interest.
 Compounding means your contributions earn interest on the initial amount invested, and on the interest you accumulate over time.
 The earlier you start investing, the greater potential for investment earnings.

-If you aren’t investing yet, ask yourself “Why not?”
-Especially if you’re a young professional, time is on your side.
-Start investing soon and remember small contributions are better than no contributions.
+If you aren’t investing yet, ask yourself why not.
+Especially if you’re early in your career, time is on your side.
+Start investing soon and remember small contributions are better than no contributions to your retirement plan.
 If you’re considering investing later in life, remember it is not too late to benefit, as investing your savings may at least help you combat inflation.